Here are some things that have happened since last week’s update.

 Your password can’t be entirely numeric.

-Short passwords, or passwords using only a small variety of symbols can be brute forced easily and do not contain enough entropy.
+Short passwords, or passwords using only a small variety of symbols don’t have enough entropy and may be brute forced.
 See here for an overview of password length and how much information entropy it contains.

-Passwords can’t be set to popularly used passwords, such as qwerty, 12345678, lol123, and so on.
-While users are ultimately responsible for setting a safe password themselves, the Projectify software should at least make some effort to guide users to choose better passwords.
-Commonly used passwords are used quite commonly.
+Passwords can’t be set to popularly used passwords, such as qwerty, 12345678, or lol123.
+While users are responsible for setting a safe password themselves, the Projectify software should at least make some effort to guide users to choose better passwords.
+Commonly used passwords are used commonly.

 I recommend using a reputable password manager to create and manage random passwords.
-You can set long passwords containing special characters on Projectify without any worries that it will be truncated or rejected.
-Many websites have frustrating password complexity restrictions that lead users to choosing weak passwords and ultimately worsen their overall security.
+You can set long passwords containing non-alphanumeric characters on Projectify without any worries that it the server truncates or rejects it.
+Many websites have frustrating password complexity restrictions that lead users to choosing weak passwords and worsen their security.

 Help pages updated